+'''

 mld_precset(p,what,val,info)

+p%set(what,val,info [,ilev])

+mld_precset(p,smoother,info)

+p%set(smoother,info [,ilev])

+mld_precset(p,solver,info)

+p%set(solver,info [,ilev])

+'''

 This routine sets the parameters defining the preconditioner.
 More precisely, the parameter identified by what is assigned the value contained in val.
+The routine may also be invoked as a method of the preconditioner object; in this case it is also possible to specify an optional ilev argument that restricts the effect of the call to the specified level.
+The alternative forms of this routine are designed to allow extensions of the library.

+Arguments

+р type(mld_xprec_type), intent(inout).
 The preconditioner data structure.
-Note that x must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.

-what integer, intent(in).
+Note that x must be chosen ac- cording to the real/complex, single/double precision version of MLD2P4 under use. what integer, intent(in) or character(len=).
+The parameter to be set.
+It can be specified by a predefined constant, or through its name; the string is case-insensitive.
+See also Tables 2-5. val integer or character(len=) or real(psb_spk) or real(psb_dpk), intent(in).

-The number identifying the parameter to be set.
-A mnemonic constant has been associated to each of these numbers, as reported in Tables 2-5.

-val integer or character(len=) or real(psb_spk) or real(psb_dpk), intent(in).

 The value of the parameter to be set.
 The list of allowed values and the corresponding data types is given in Tables 2-5.
-When the value is of type character(len=), it is also treated as case insensitive.
+When the value is of type character(len=), it is also treated as case insensitive. smoothe rclass(mld_x_base_smoother_type) The user-defined new smoother to be employed in the preconditioner. solver class(mld_x_base_solver_type) The user-defined new solver to be employed in the preconditioner. info integer, intent(out).
+Error code.
+If no error, 0 is returned.
+See Section 7 for details.

 A variety of (one-level and multi-level) preconditioners can be obtained by a suitable setting of the preconditioner parameters.
-These parameters can be logically divided into four groups, i.e. parameters defining what DATA TYPE val DEFAULT DEFAULT COMMENTS mld_ml_type character(len=) 'ADD' , MOLT, Basic multi-level framework: additive or , MULT, multiplicative among the levels (always additive inside a level). mld_smoother_type character(len=) 'DIAG' 'AS' Basic one-level preconditioner (i.e. 'BJAC' smoother): diagonal, block Jacobi, AS.
-'AS' mld_smoother_pos character(len=) 'PRE' 'POST' "Position" of the smoother: pre-smoother, 'POST' post-smoother, pre- and post-smoother.
-'TWOSIDE'
+These parameters can be logically divided into four groups, i.e. parameters defining

-- 1. the type of multi-level preconditioner; - 2. the one-level preconditioner used as smoother; - 3. the aggregation algorithm; - 4. the coarse-space correction at the coarsest level.
+- 1. the type of multi-level preconditioner;

+- 2. the one-level preconditioner used as smoother;

+- 3. the aggregation algorithm;

+4. the coarse-space correction at the coarsest level.